lab1092/blender-manual_ja/manual/render/output/video.rst

 Fields
    Enable field rendering.
-When the :guilabel:`Fields` button in the :guilabel:`Render` Panel is pressed (*Post Processing* section), Blender prepares each frame in two passes.
+When the *Fields* button in the *Render* Panel is pressed (*Post Processing* section), Blender prepares each frame in two passes.
    On the first it renders only the even lines, then it *advances in time by half a time step* and renders all the odd lines.